-Getting kids to eat their vegetables can be hard.
-But getting enough veggies, and especially green veggies, is extremely important for fighting disease, and overall health.
 Dips are a great way to sneak in extra nutrients at snack time.
 Check out this recipe video and make a dip with your kids!
 You can use a food processor or blender instead, but I used the Champion Juicer for a creamier more consistent texture.
+Then check out our tips below for ways to help your kids enjoy eating healthy foods!

 One of the best ways to get kids excited about eating well is by reading books that talk about healthy foods.
 There are tons of books out there with wonderful stories that your kids will love (check out our recommended reading list).
 Once you read the story, plan to try and make some of the foods described in the book!
 One of the most famous books about food is Green Eggs and Ham, a dish that requires the addition of lots of healthy but not always loved green foods, and can make a delicious and healthy meal snack for your kids.